mortezakowkabi/jcb-persian-documentation/020-Adding-Custom-Admin-Views-to-a-Component.md

 These settings control how your view will appear and how users will access it from the backend.

 > **Tip:**
 > Use distinctive icons for each Custom Admin View to make navigation intuitive.
-JCB supports Joomla’s standard icon classes.
+JCB supports Joomla's standard icon classes.

 ---